-- Click on the Start button, and select Settings > Control Panel. - Double-Click the System icon. - Select the Hardware tab, and press the Device Manager button. - Select the IDE ATA/ATAPI Controllers tree and open it. - Check each IDE channel to make sure the Transfer Mode is set to DMA if available.

-- You must reboot your machine if you make changes to these settings. - A Return to the Troubleshooting List
+- Click on the Start button, and select Settings > Control Panel. - Double-Click the System icon. - Select the Hardware tab, and press the Device Manager button. - Select the IDE ATA/ATAPI Controllers tree and open it. - Check each IDE channel to make sure the Transfer Mode is set to DMA if available. - You must reboot your machine if you make changes to these settings. - Return to Troubleshooting List